Animal Kingdom Genie+ Priorities & Lightning Lane Ride Ranks

 The Animation Experience at Conservation Station – Same deal here.
 Having this as a Lightning Lane option strikes us as a way to “trick” unsuspecting guests to take the train out to Conservation Station.
 Don’t get us wrong–we enjoy the relaxing ride, goat farm, and whole area…but it’s not exactly popular with regular guests nor does it normally need line-skipping access.

-Stage Shows – At Animal Kingdom, this means A Celebration of Festival of the Lion King and Feathered Friends in Flight.
-Sometime in Summer 2022, it’ll also include the reimagined musical, Finding Nemo: The Big Blue and Beyond.
+Stage Shows – At Animal Kingdom, this means Festival of the Lion King, Feathered Friends in Flight, and Finding Nemo: The Big Blue…and Beyond!
+(Formerly Finding Nemo: The Musical.)
 While Genie+ offers priority seating, which can amount to a better view, it’s typically not all that advantageous for shows.

 To the contrary, booking a Lightning Lane for this is just going to amount to needless backtracking or clicking in the app, and the opportunity cost of not booking something else.
 The vast majority of guests should simply do shows via the standby lines.